u-boot/u-boot/doc/driver-model/of-plat.rst

 There is just one driver C file for each struct, that can convert from the of-platdata struct to the standard one used by the driver.

-In the case where SPL_OF_PLATDATA is enabled, platdata_auto is still used to allocate space for the platform data.
+In the case where SPL_OF_PLATDATA is enabled, plat_auto is still used to allocate space for the platform data.
 This is different from the normal behaviour and is triggered by the use of of-platdata (strictly speaking it is a non-zero platdata_size which triggers this).